$20 an hour is how much a year?

 Subtracting both amounts from the annual salary of $41,600, we would get:

-Applying the standard deduction, Federal and FICA taxes, will leave you with a net annual salary of $35,188.
+Using the standard deduction, and applying Federal and FICA taxes, you will be left with a net annual salary of $35,305.

 This breaks down into an after-tax income of: